Our Story & Staff

 Craig and his wife, Francie, strongly believe in community involvement and continue to be an active member in our community.
 Craig had a big hand in building the skate park in Fairfield, he chartered the Fairfield-Suisun Twilight Rotary Club, is a member of the Elks, Masonic Lodge, both Fairfield and Vacaville Chambers of Commerce and was a part of starting the first Wine and Food Jubilee that still supports NorthBay Healthcare to this day.

 Bryan-Braker has been a sponsor of the Wine and Food Jubliee for thirty-one years.
 After being on NorthBay’s board for a few years Craig has taken on the three year commitment of the event’s Chairman (2018-2021).
-Along with being the food chair for the Wine and Food Jubliee, Francie is also a Soroptimist of Central Solano County member as well as 100 Women of Solano County and LeTip of Vacaville.
+Along with being the food chair for the Wine and Food Jubliee, Francie is a member of Soroptimist of Central Solano County, member of 100 Women of Solano County, and LeTip of Vacaville.

 Operating a funeral home isn’t a job for everyone.
 Every person who walks through your door is experiencing one of the most vulnerable and confusing times of their lives.
 It takes a special someone to be able to carry out what the Bryan family and staff are known for - the special balance between professionalism and compassion.